rimutaka/posts/cargo-features-explained-with-examples/readme.md

 default = ["rusoto_dynamodb", "rusoto_dynamodb/default"]
 rustls = ["rusoto_dynamodb", "rusoto_dynamodb/rustls"]
 ```
-Checking the source Cargo.toml file revealed that there are actually 2 features:
+From the above Cargo.toml file example you can see that there are 2 features:
 * `default`, which is a special Cargo keyword for when you do not specify any features as in `serde_dynamodb = "0.5"`
 * `rustls`, which is only activated if specified as in `serde_dynamodb = { version="0.5", features=["rustls"]}`